SNTSVV/DAMAT_Tutorial/README.md

 ./DAMAt_mutants_launcher.sh

 ```
-When the execution is complete you will see this message:
+When the execution is complete you will see a message with the evaluation provided by _DAMAt_.

-TODO: add the final output

 ## Improving on the existing test suite